brokerf/Projects/README.md

 # Projects
-Showcase of all projects i worked on or have produced myself
+Showcase of all projects I worked on or have produced myself